Basement Renovations in Vancouver

 Basement projects start with a 90-minute walkthrough — moisture check, ceiling-height measurement, electrical age assessment, scope discussion, and a written estimate.

-Basement Renovation Services in Vancouver
+Basement Renovations Services in Vancouver

 Reno Stars has completed over 100 renovation projects across Vancouver — from character homes in Kitsilano and Mount Pleasant to modern condos in Yaletown, Coal Harbour, and the West End.
 Vancouver's housing stock includes everything from pre-1950 Craftsman bungalows with knob-and-tube wiring and plaster walls to sleek glass towers built in the last decade.
 Each property type demands a different renovation approach, and our crew has hands-on experience with all of them.